5 Best Paint Sprayers for Cabinets (That Make You Look Like a Pro)

 1. HVLP (High Volume, Low Pressure)

-How it works: Uses a turbine to push air at low pressure.
+How it works: Uses a turbine to push air at low pressure (like a reverse vacuum cleaner).

 2. Airless Sprayers

-How it works: Uses a piston to pump paint at high pressure (up to 3000 PSI).
+How it works: Uses a piston to pump paint at massive pressure (up to 3000 PSI).

-Best For: Large projects, walls, and exterior siding.
+Best For: Empty houses, large renovations, and exterior siding.

-The Catch: It creates a massive cloud of overspray, so you must mask off everything.
+The Catch: It creates a massive cloud of overspray.
+You must mask off everything—floors, windows, and ceilings.

 Still deciding on the scope of your project?
 Read our cost breakdown in Kitchen Facelift on a Budget: Painting vs. Refacing.

-If you are a homeowner doing this for the first time, the Wagner FLEXiO 590 is the gold standard.
+If you are a homeowner doing this for the first time, the Wagner FLEXiO series remains the gold standard in 2026.
 It strikes the perfect balance between power and ease of use.

 The Tech: Handheld HVLP with X-Boost Turbine.

-Why It Wins: It comes with two nozzles: the "iSpray" for broad walls and the "Detail Finish" nozzle specifically for cabinets.
-Unlike cheaper HVLP models, it is powerful enough to spray unthinned latex (though we still recommend thinning slightly for glass-smooth cabinets).
+Why It Wins: It comes with two nozzles: the "iSpray" for broad walls and the "Detail Finish" nozzle specifically for cabinets. unlike cheaper HVLP models, the turbine is powerful enough to spray modern self-leveling enamels.

 2. Best Professional Finish: Graco Magnum X5